 So much time and energy (and fun) goes into planning your Wedding!
 The flowers, the food, the music are all important pieces that take up your time and attention.
-Just as important but often overlooked until the last minute are the plans for your Wedding Day prep.
+Just as important but often overlooked until the last minute are your Day of Wedding Plans.
 Ensuring you have a location with enough time to get your hair and makeup done, what you're going to eat, where you need to pack up your belongings and who is taking them to the next place.
-Ensuring you have a seamless start to your day will ease your stress and send you off nicely into the rest of your day.
+Planning for a seamless start to your day will ease your stress and send you off nicely into the rest of your Wedding.
 These are all little details we work through with our couples, but in the chance you are working on your own, here are our top tips to ensure it's as smooth as possible!

 Getting Ready Location

 One thing we see often, is that people forget about those pesky check-in times at hotels.
 Just because you have a Suite booked for your Wedding night, does not always mean you get access to it before before the regular check-in time.
-Reserve it the night before or find someone else who will have the room available first thing in the morning so you can kick-off your day in one place.
+To ensure it's available at the time you need to get ready in your Day-of Wedding schedule, reserve it the night before.
+If that is not an option, find someone else in your Wedding party who will have a room available first thing in the morning so you can kick-off your day in one place.

 Toast with Wine and Beer

-When nerves take over this time of the day, leaning in on alcohol is very common.
+When nerves take over on the day-of, leaning on alcohol is very common.
 The champagne is flowing, groomsmen are pouring shots and toasting to your day, but please, oh please, limit the liquor.
-We try to enforce a no liquor (except one celebratory shot) for the Wedding parties we work with.
+We try to enforce a no liquor policy before the ceremony (except one celebratory shot) for the Wedding parties we work with.
 Drink all the Beer and Wine you want, but liquor can start to flow a little too quickly, and while often combined with empty stomachs, does not end well.
-You will have the opportunity to drink as much as you want once that Ceremony is over, so let's just make sure everyone makes it there in one piece.
+You will have the opportunity to drink as much as you want once that Ceremony is over, so let's just make sure everyone makes it there in one piece and stays on schedule.

 Map Out a Route for your Belongings

-The Wedding prep part of the day can be overwhelming.
-Your emotions are clouding your ability to focus on what you need and when, so take some time to think about what you will want at the Reception.
-We recommend keeping the list short, for example lipstick, a second pair of shoes and your phone.
-You're going to be so busy floating around the room and enjoying the night, you don't need a full purse.
+The Wedding prep on the day of (hair, makeup and getting dressed) can be overwhelming.
+Your emotions are clouding your ability to focus on what you need and keeping yourself on schedule.
+Before the day of, take some time to think about what you will want at the Reception.
+We recommend keeping the list short - for example lipstick, a second pair of shoes and your phone.
+You're going to be so busy floating around the room and enjoying the night, so you don't need a bag filled with too many things.
 Part of this plan should also be who is going to be responsible for these items.
-Another great task for a member of the Wedding Party or family member who will be with you most of the day.
+This is a great task for a member of the Wedding Party or family who will be with you throughout the day of the Wedding.

 **If you are not getting ready in someone's hotel room where you can leave all your getting ready items, a plan of where to pack up these items and drop off is also helpful (for example someone's car or hotel room.)